dmritrekker/trekker/README.md

 You can test your executable using the test scripts and data provided under the `tests` folder.
 For that:

-1. copy paste your executable under the `tests/testScripts`
+1. Copy your executable into `tests/testScripts`
 2. rename your executable as:
     - For Linux: `trekker_linux`
     - For macOS: `trekker_macOS`